XHCDMX-FM: History

 As a radio station operated by women, its most significant antecedent was XEMX-AM 1380 "Radio Femenina", which operated with a format of programs oriented toward women between 1952 and 1960, but was owned by men.
 As a community station, it joins several licensed stations in the Valley of Mexico, all operating in suburbs within the State of Mexico, including XHNEZ-FM and XHARO-FM in Ciudad Nezahualcóyotl; XHOEX-FM in Texcoco; and XHCHAL-FM in Chalco.

 On February 27, 2018, Violeta Radio held a presentation at the Memory and Tolerance Museum to present the new station.
 At the event, an agreement with Radio Educación was announced by which XHCDMX's antenna would be mounted on the same tower as Radio Educación's FM station.
 However, Violeta Radio did not construct its facility in 2018 (XHEP-FM itself did not sign on until November).
 In February 2019, in an interview with El Economista newspaper, new Radio Educación director Gabriel Sosa Plata said that while there had been some delays on Violeta Radio's part, the station was expected to hit the air in May, though XHCDMX began testing on March 14.

+The concession for XHCDMX-FM was submitted to the IFT for cancellation on October 14, 2024.
+The surrender was made by SIPAM representative María Eugenia Chávez Fonseca ahead of a planned meeting of members of the association where—according to her—CIMAC and Vega planned to strip her of her power amid years of bad relations between CIMAC and SIPAM over the operation of the station, which SIPAM felt CIMAC dominated.
+In an interview with El Economista, Chávez believed that "the right thing to do was to take away the apple of discord" and surrender the concession, continuing Violeta Radio online only.
+CIMAC, which in a statement said it only learned of the surrender in the press, decried SIPAM's "unilateral" surrender decision as an attack against the station's values as well as against "pluralism and diversity, cornerstone of community media, and the rights of audiences".

 Programming

-In an interview, Maru Chávez of SIPAM stated that the station is designed as a "counterweight to gender stereotypes" and will feature a variety of programs, including news, from a gender perspective.
+In an interview, Maru Chávez of SIPAM stated that the station was designed as a "counterweight to gender stereotypes" and will feature a variety of programs, including news, from a gender perspective.
 Vega Montiel described the objective of Violeta Radio as "to produce programs that are useful to women, teens and girls, that discuss human and reproductive rights, labor rights, the right to education".
-Most of XHCDMX's programming at sign-on will be recorded in Radio Educación studios.
+Most of XHCDMX's programming at sign-on was to be recorded in Radio Educación studios, but the station moved several times due to disputes among its owners.